Claude Code Guide

 /plugin install typescript-lsp@claude-plugins-official

-/plugin marketplace add owner/repo, then
+/plugin marketplace add owner/repo

-/plugin install name@marketplace.
+/plugin install name@marketplace

 MCP Servers